Small but mighty: Your complete guide to small ship cruising

 More space generally means more luxury, especially in public spaces.
 Both SeaDream yachts carry up to 112 people, while Paul Gauguin takes 332 holidaymakers around French Polynesia (alternatively there’s the part-cargo, part-cruise ship Aranui 5, which accommodates 256).

 Across the Atlantic, American Cruise Lines operates coastal ships of between 100 and 175 passengers.
-Sister line Pearl Seas Cruises has one guest vessel, Pearl Mist, sailing the Great Lakes with 210 guests, while Victory Cruise Lines’ two ships also carry 210.
+Sister line Pearl Seas Cruises has one guest vessel, Pearl Mist, sailing the Great Lakes.

 French operator CroisiEurope has two oceangoing vessels with a guest capacity of 200 or below, while Noble Caledonia’s fleet comprises three ships with a limit of 118.

 A bucket-list trip to the Galapagos will always be more memorable on a small ship, so look out for the 100-guest Celebrity Flora.
-Silver Origin, also for 100 passengers, launches soon.
+There's also Silver Origin, which accommodates 100 passengers.

 At the other end of this size range, Hapag-Lloyd Cruises’ flagship Europa 2, one of the most luxurious ships in the world, accommodates 500 guests.